Montana-Media-Arts/webDesignFall2024/_docs/topic-08/02-intro-style/page-04.md

 </div>

-Like you saw on the previous page, adding a pixel amount to the `padding: ;` property within your chosen element can give cushion between the boundary of the container and the contents inside.
+As you saw on the previous page, adding a pixel amount to the `padding: ;` property within your chosen element can create a cushion between the container's boundary and its contents.